CommandPost/FCPCafe/docs/contribute.md

 - Add information to our [FAQ](https://fcp.cafe/faq/).
 There's a list of things on our TODO list as comments in the [Markdown file](https://raw.githubusercontent.com/CommandPost/FCPCafe/main/docs/faq.md){target="_blank"}.
 - Add any missing [Motion Templates](https://fcp.cafe/motiontemplates/), [Tools](https://fcp.cafe/tools/) and [Plugins](https://fcp.cafe/plugins/).
 - Add personalised reviews to any [Motion Templates](https://fcp.cafe/motiontemplates/), [Tools](https://fcp.cafe/tools/) and [Plugins](https://fcp.cafe/plugins/) you use regularly.
+- Expand the [Motion Templates](https://fcp.cafe/motiontemplates/) page.
+For example, rather than just having one section for [MotionVFX](https://fcp.cafe/motiontemplates/#motionvfx), we should also list their best/most useful products.

 ---